Auburn/FastNoiseLite/README.md

 A compact testing application is available for testing all features included in FastNoise Lite with a visual representation.
 This can be used for development purposes and testing noise settings.

 Download links can be found in the [Releases](https://github.com/Auburns/FastNoise/releases).
-Build instructions can also be found in the PreviewApp directory if you wish to build the application.
+Build instructions can also be found in the PreviewApp directory.

 ![FastNoise GUI](https://user-images.githubusercontent.com/1349548/93670916-b19b3a00-fa96-11ea-9990-e866bc3d719e.png)

 ## Performance Comparisons

-Benchmarked using C++ version with [NoiseBenchmarking](https://github.com/Auburn/NoiseBenchmarking) Using default noise settings on FastNoise Lite and matching those settings across the other libraries where possible.
+Benchmarked using C++ version with [NoiseBenchmarking](https://github.com/Auburn/NoiseBenchmarking)

 - CPU: Intel 7820X @ 4.9Ghz
 - OS: Win10 x64